 We listen to all the people who live, work, travel and visit Surrey to shape our policies, improve our service, contribute to our vibrant economy and enhance the environment.
 If you haven't already, I would urge you to join the conversation at your Local Committee, through our Highways Customer panel, or over Twitter.
 I very much welcome your comments and feedback.

 Surrey Highways is responsible for maintaining and improving the roads, pavements and bridges in Surrey with the exception of the biggest main roads and private roads.
 The Highways Agency is responsible for the A3, M3, M23 and M25.

 Regardless of race, religion, age, sex and gender, sexuality or disability, we feel that you should always expect the highest standard of customer service from Surrey Highways at all times.
 We fully comply with the council's customer promise in all our dealings with you.

-If you contact us by letter, email, fax or online form, we will:
+If you contact us by letter, email, fax or online form about a new issue, we will:

 - provide a full response to you within five working days,

-- or send you an acknowledgement with details of who is dealing with the matter, arrange for a site inspection (if necessary) and provide a full response to you by your preferred method within 28 days.
+- or send you an acknowledgement with details of who is dealing with the matter, arrange for a site inspection (if necessary) and provide a full response to you by your preferred method within 15 working days.

-If you contact us by telephone, we will:
+If you contact us by telephone about a new issue, we will:

-- answer your call within 20 seconds, and try to resolve your enquiry over the telephone,
+- aim to answer your call within 20 seconds, and try to resolve your enquiry over the telephone,

-- or pass your enquiry to our specialist Highway team who will arrange for a site inspection (if necessary) and provide a full response to you by your preferred method within 28 days.
+- or pass your enquiry to our specialist Highway team who will arrange for a site inspection (if necessary) and provide a full response to you by your preferred method within 15 working days.